kvannotten/pcd/README.md

 - You have to "sync" the feeds: `pcd s`
 - (Optionally) List the episodes of a podcast: `pcd l 1` or `pcd l biggest_problem`
 - Download the latest episode of `biggest_problem`: `pcd d 1` or `pcd d biggest_problem`
-- Play the latest episode with your favorite player by using: `pcd p 1` or `pcd p biggest_problem`
+- Play the latest episode with your favorite player by using: `pcd g 1 | xargs mplayer` or `pcd g biggest_problem | xargs mplayer`